App Volumes Architecture

 Justification | This strategy provides App Volumes capabilities in the second site.
 The separate-databases option is the most resilient, provides true redundancy, and can also scale to more than two sites.
 With packages replicated between sites, the packages are available for use at both locations. |

-Storage groups containing a shared, non-attachable datastore can be used to automatically replicate packages from one instance of App Volumes to another.
+When using vSphere storage, a shared, non-attachable datastore can be added to the storage groups of different App Volumes instances to automatically replicate packages from one instance to another.
 This shared datastore must be visible to at least one vSphere host from each App Volumes instance.
 As this shared datastore is configured to be non-attachable, it will not be used to deliver attachments to user machines, so does not need to be overly performant, and often a low-cost NFS share is used to provide this.

-Figure 15: Replicating VMDK Packages between Instances with a Shared Datastore
+Figure 29: Replicating VMDK packages between instances with a shared datastore

 When deployed on VMware Cloud on AWS, App Volumes can use AWS managed external NFS datastores to assist in the replication of packages from one App Volumes instance to another.
 AWS managed external NFS datastores are provided by Amazon FSx for NetApp ONTAP.